 We enjoyed all of Chouquette’s caramels.
 Some flavors we loved, like the Old Bay and Vanilla Sea Salt, but others were too subtle for us.
 We lean toward big flavor chocolates, which might be tricky to do in caramels.
 I’d be interested in what Sarah does with flavored ganache fillings.

 Sarah changes up her offerings depending on the season and what she’s interested in.
 She views it like curating a collection, and she has a designer who works with her on custom chocolate transfer designs, so she has unique looks to go with her quality candies.
 The combination makes Chouquette a great gift option.
 Of course, she has an online store.

 Sarah recommends her Monumental Collection as the perfect hostess gift, a set of 5 Vanilla Sea Salt caramels, each decorated with a different DC-area monument.
 I think it makes a nice souvenir for chocolate connoisseurs.
 And of course, the Old Bay caramels are good for giving or enjoying by yourself.

 Date posted: March 21, 2013.
-This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area and tagged artisan, bacon, caramels, Chouquette, cranberry, dark chocolate, DC, Guiness, Irish Coffee, lemon, maple, Old Bay, Paris, rosemary, salted caramels, sea salt, Washington DC.
+This entry was posted in American chocolate, Chocolate around the World, Outside the Bay Area, Review and tagged artisan, bacon, caramels, Chouquette, cranberry, dark chocolate, DC, Guiness, Irish Coffee, lemon, maple, Old Bay, Paris, rosemary, salted caramels, sea salt, Washington DC.
 Bookmark the permalink.